Ag-nes/Delani_studio/README.md

 ## Known Bugs
-The hoover effect is ni=ot very responsive.
+The hoover effect is not very responsive.

 ## Technologies Used
 HTML